AmpersandTalks/CIS106-Cesar-Perez/README.md

 ## Assignment 11

 Session 11 was really overwhelming as the session focuses on Arrays.
 This session uses the knowledge from the previous sessions to plan for the activity.
-An array is described as a Data structure consisting of a collection of elements.
-I had a really hard time
+An array is described as a data structure consisting of a collection of elements.
+I had a really hard time planning the structure for both activities.
+I found the different types of a trays a bit confusing as well, but referenced back to the course material for further assistance.